norvig/paip-lisp/docs/chapter1.md

 (- (+ 90 9) (+ 50 5 (length '(Pat Kim)))) => 42
 ```

-Note that if `'(Pat Kim)` did not have the quote, it would betreated as a function application of the function `pat` to the value of the variable `kim.`
+Note that if `'(Pat Kim)` did not have the quote, it would be treated as a function application of the function `pat` to the value of the variable `kim`.

 *   Every atom is either a *symbol* or a *nonsymbol.*